SDRausty/au/README.md

 You should use [`au`](https://raw.githubusercontent.com/SDRausty/au/master/au) from your `$PATH`.
 To see your `$PATH`, type `$PATH` +enter/return.
 Then use `mv au destination_directory` to move `au` to your `$PATH`. `au` +enter/return will update and backup your [Termux Packages](https://github.com/termux/termux-packages) in three keystrokes!

 Every time you want to `apt update && apt upgrade` or `pkg up`, you will also be backing up your former installation debs to `/storage/emulated/0/Android/data/com.termux/txdebs` by using `au`.
-Ideally, you should change `/storage/emulated/0/Android/data/com.termux/txdebs` to an external mirco SD card destination in lines 9 and 11 of au to save space on device.
+Ideally, you should change `/storage/emulated/0/Android/data/com.termux/txdebs` to an external mirco SD card destination in lines 8 and 10 of `au` to save space on device.

 If you find your system unstable, you can use `dpkg --purge pkg_name` and then `dpkg --install pkg_name` from `/storage/emulated/0/Android/data/com.termux/txdebs` to downgrade packages to a previous version of a package in the hope of regaining package stability.
 <!--au README.md EOF-->